Zeljko103/TelegramVideoBot/README.md

 # Telegram-Video-Bot

-Simple Telegram bot that allows a video from the link you provided for him and sends you back the video
+Simple Telegram bot that downloads a video from the link you provided for him and sends it back to you

 Bot can be found [here](https://t.me/ZecovBot)